slonermike/lunchlady/THE_PLAN.md

 ### Features
 - Move all commands into an inquirer-driven selection flow.
 - Link `sloppy-joe` repo to a specific, supported SHA, or branch (preferred).
+- All content management promises resolve to an updated copy of the whole site.

 ## v0.1.0
 Making it useful.
 Documenting the process.